brianwmunz/svgReader-QlikSense/README.md

 ![alt tag](https://raw.githubusercontent.com/brianwmunz/svgReader-QlikSense/master/screenshots/propsCustom.png)

 **Treat Custom SVG as Variable** tells the extension to look for a Qlik Sense variable specified in the Custom SVG text box.

+**Show element borders** tells the extension whether or not to put borders around the SVG elements.
+Sometimes forcing borders around the elemts makes the extension more readable.

+**Show SVG Text** is an option whether to show any text element on the custom SVG or not.

+**Show Measure** is an option to show the measure value as text element on the related SVG shape.
+When checked, font size and color can be adjusted, too.

 ------- Color Settings -------